vuanhle/vuanhle.github.io/index.md

 ![World Action Models Framework](assets/img/wam.png)

-I develop safe and reliable human-agent systems that augment expert reasoning and action while preserving human agency and judgment.
-My research is organized around these directions:
+I develop reliable human-agent systems that help experts reason and act in high-stakes scientific and technical domains while preserving human agency, enforceable constraints, and accountable deployment.

-**Safe Generative and Agentic Systems.** I study how generative models and AI agents can reason, plan, use tools, and produce outputs under explicit safety and reliability requirements.
-My goal is to build systems that assist humans in complex tasks without replacing human final authority.
+- **Constrained Agent Behavior.** I study how generative and agentic systems can plan, use tools, and produce outputs under explicit behavioral constraints enforced through decoding, verification, repair, monitoring, and human approval mechanisms.

-**Constrained Learning, Optimization, and Verification.** I investigate methods for enforcing hard constraints within generative and agentic architectures, including constrained decoding, projection, repair, runtime checking, and verification.
-I am also interested in learning hidden rules and invariants from data so that AI systems can discover, represent, and respect domain-specific constraints.
+- **Safety Evaluations for Agentic Systems.** I build evaluation frameworks that measure whether AI agents fail safely under realistic deployment conditions, including tool misuse, hidden delegation failures, reward hacking, overconfidence, hallucination, and unsafe autonomy.

-**Human-Agent Augmentation for Scientific Discovery.** I apply these methods to scientific and technical domains where decisions require both machine intelligence and human judgment.
-I am especially interested in AI systems that help experts explore hypotheses, evaluate alternatives, manage uncertainty, and make better final decisions in areas such as AI for science, medicine, and engineering.
+- **Responsible Deployment for AI in Science.** I use scientific discovery as a testbed for reliable agentic AI, focusing on systems that support hypothesis generation, biological design, uncertainty management, and expert decision-making without replacing human final authority.

-Overall, my long-term goal is to build reliable, domain-grounded AI systems that expand human capability while remaining accountable, auditable, and aligned with human judgment.
-I look forward to connecting with researchers working in the same direction.
+Overall, my research aims to create AI systems that are not only capable, but also constrained, measurable, interpretable in failure, and trustworthy enough for deployment in science, medicine, and engineering.

 # News